COVID-19 weekly surveillance report

 Whilst COVID-19 remains in our community, it is strongly advised that everyone wears a face covering when in close contact, enclosed and confined places, as well as maintaining good hygiene, increasing space and ventilation.
 View more information on the current guidance.

-- The current 7-day average for confirmed positive cases is around 60.
+- The current 7-day average for reported positive results is around 191

-- The current overall trend of confirmed cases is slightly increasing.
+- The current overall trend of reported positive results is decreasing

-- The snapshot census of the Hospital shows 2 patients currently admitted with a COVID positive status.
+- The snapshot census of the Hospital shows 7 patients currently admitted with a COVID positive status

-Due to changes in operational notifications systems to align with the Public Health Weekly Surveillance Report's methodology, the data for unconfirmed COVID deaths on page 13 of the report has been removed and will not feature in future reports.
+Due to changes in operational notifications systems to align with the Public Health Weekly Surveillance Report's methodology, the data for unconfirmed COVID deaths has been removed and will not feature in future reports.
 Confirmed COVID related deaths data will continue to be published.

 This report is provided for transparency, and readers are encouraged to think carefully about the measures we each can take to prevent further spread of COVID-19.

 What trends we expect to see over the next few months